Landscaping crew dump trailer during a mulch installation at a Lexington home

 The best times to mulch in Lexington and why spring and fall matter differently

-The right timing depends on more than the calendar.
-It also depends on how thin the bed looks, whether the old layer has broken down, and whether cleanup or edge recovery needs to happen before fresh mulch will actually look right.
+The right timing depends on more than the calendar — it also depends on how thin the bed looks, whether the old layer has broken down, and whether cleanup needs to happen before fresh mulch will look right.

 SIGNS